Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 I was so nervous about visiting Malta.

-And while some of my friends had been to Malta and loved it, others had been and told me privately that they found it, well…a bit dull.
+While some of my friends had been to Malta and loved it, others had been and told me privately that they found it, well…a bit dull.

 What if I felt that way, too?!
-What if I could never get on board with my darling’s home country?

 As usual, I was worrying far too much about nothing.
 Malta is the least dull place on the planet.